 The village of Padna, with its closely built houses, has fully preserved its characteristic image of a typical Istrian village, and it is listed as a historic heritage site.
 The village, set amidst the Šavrinje hills, is an excellent vantage point from which you have a view of the sea as well as the Alps.
 The whole southern side of the slope is scattered with olive trees.
 Some of them are over 300 years old.
 Villagers like to boast about their olive oil, which is famous for its rich taste.
 It is available in the spring for tasting during the Festival of Oil and Chard.
 Chard played a significant role in the village's history, as the money from its sale helped build the church belfry of St. Blaž, the patron saint of the village.

 Sv.
 Peter (St. Peter) village is one of the three Istrian villages in the Piran hinterland that are nearest to medieval Piran.
 A high slope (175 m) offers a view of the valley of Dragonja and the bay of Piran.
 In the village, there is an open-air ethnographic museum – Tona’s House – that will take you back to life as it used to be.
 On the ground floor, there is a well-preserved “torkla” – olive press.
 If you listen carefully, you can hear the sound of horseshoes and a stone wheel grinding the olives which were plucked with great care.
 On the first floor, there is an old rustic kitchen.

-More informations click on the Istrien coat of arms ...... or to the logo :
+For more information click on the Istrien coat of arms ...... or on the logo :

 ACTIVITIES during your stay at Pension Silvia, Apartments and Rooms in Portoroz, Slovenia